Samantha’s EGFR+ Grade 3, Stage 2 Lung Cancer Story

 Check out Samantha’s video to learn about:

-- How listening to her body led to a life-saving lung cancer diagnosis.
+- How her intuition led to a life-saving lung cancer diagnosis.

-- Samantha’s message: Speak up, push for answers, and advocate for your health.
+- Samantha’s message: Trust your instincts and advocate for your health.

 - Name: